 If you want a brand new puzzle to solve you can just generate a new one simply and easily.
 Alternatively you can download a new puzzle from our web site or start off with a completely blank grid.
-The program generates a new 'random' puzzle and as there are billions to choose from, you are not going to get the same one next time.
+The program generates a new 'random' puzzle and as there are billions to choose from, you are not going to get the same one ever again.

-Choosing the level of difficulty is more tricky as the art and science of Sudoku puzzle solving is a very personal thing.
+Choosing the level of difficulty is more tricky as the way you solve Sudoku puzzle solving is very individual.
 A puzzle that one person finds easy someone else may find daunting.
-We have used a special algorithm to carefully check whether a new puzzle is hard or easy to solve but the intervening ‘moderate’ levels of difficulty may not generate the level of challenge you expect.
-It is worth experimenting with the different levels of difficulty until you find one that meets your requirements but the random nature of the generation will ensure that no two Sudoku puzzles are ever quite the same.
+We use an algorithm to carefully check whether a new puzzle is hard or easy to solve but the intervening ‘moderate’ levels of difficulty may not generate the level of challenge you expect.
+It is worth experimenting with the different levels until you find one that meets your requirements but the random nature of the generation will ensure that no two Sudoku puzzles are ever quite the same.

 There are many different forms of Sudoku around these days.
 We support the more interesting versions.
 For more information please visit our Sudoku puzzle types page.

 - There is the standard puzzle that is most often printed in magazines and newspapers.